h4ckyou/h4ckyou.github.io/posts/bof/posts/babyheap.md

 Also take note that the data structure used by the Tcache is (Last In First Out := LIFO)

-This means if we get the chunk which was previously holding pointers to the libc region we can just set the first 8 bytes to some value and then when we use the `show_memory` function it would print out the data given + the pointer to the `main_arena`
+This means if we get the chunk which was previously holding pointers to the libc region we can just set the first 8 bytes (this is the *fd when freed but it becomes the user data region when allocated) to some value and then when we use the `show_memory` function it would print out the data given + the value of `bk` which is a pointer to the `main_arena` struct

 That works because `puts()` will keep on printing until it meets a null terminator